R v Savage: Savage's first-level appeal

 The Court of Appeal quashed the conviction by substituting one under less severe s47 of the Act: Assault occasioning actual bodily harm (common assault occasioning actual bodily harm).
 It determined, on conflicting authorities, it had the power to do so for these particular, similar offences.

 Convicted Savage accepted minor battery with the beer but as to the substantive injury caused she appealed for acquittal or for a retrial to the highest court.

 Parmenter's case

 Facts

 Philip Parmenter rough-handled his baby son during his first three months and three days.
 He caused, not realising the extent of vulnerability of babies, suffering and injuries to the boney structures of the legs and right forearm.

 Guilty plea to child cruelty, other jury findings and legal interpretations

-He was indicted on eight counts, six represented three-paired alternatives, laid under section 18 and 20 of the Act (section 18 being the specific intent section) for wounding or grievous bodily harm.
+He was indicted on eight counts, six represented three-paired alternatives, laid under sections 18 and 20 of the Act (section 18 being the specific intent section) for wounding or grievous bodily harm.
 The eighth charge, child cruelty, saw a guilty plea.
 The others (stated) remained countered with he did not realise his rough handling would cause such injury.
 The jury convicted under the co-offered section 20, rather than 18; for all three occasions (time-linked charges).